phillip2019/trino-plugins/spreadsheet-storage-handler/README.md

     mvn package -Dhadoop.version=2.6.0

-After cloning and building extract the `spreadsheet-storage-handler-*-plugin.tar.gz` into the plugin directory in your Presto installation.
+After cloning and building extract the `spreadsheet-storage-handler-*-plugin.tar.gz` into the plugin directory in your Trino installation.

-Next configure your spreadsheet catalog by adding a `spreadsheet.properties` file in the `etc/catalog` directory in your Presto installation.
+Next configure your spreadsheet catalog by adding a `spreadsheet.properties` file in the `etc/catalog` directory in your Trino installation.

 #### Example spreadsheet.properties file: